 2. Payment terms

 Deliveries to any new customers are generally paid with cash on delivery.
 Invoices are due immediately without any cash discounts.
+Unless expressly agreed otherwise, the deduction of discounts is not permitted.
 If payments are deferred or paid later than the date due we reserve the right, without the need for an official arrears report, to charge and invoice interest on arrears according to valid legal conditions.
 The detention of payment is only permitted in cases without any contest or legally valid counterclaims, but is otherwise excluded.
 This is also valid of the commercial right to retention from §§ 369 to 372 of HGB.
 The purchaser cannot be cleared of our claims unless clearance of the claim is not contested or has been legally established.
 The acceptance of cheques is only against payments.
 Payment with a bill of exchange requires a special agreement.
 The acceptance of bills of exchange is only possible within the scope of this agreement.
 When accepting payment by bill of exchange, the bill and discount charges are to be covered by the purchaser.
 Responsibility for the punctual presentation of bills of exchange will not be accepted together with a guarantee for the punctual supply of the protest.
 The ownership of the delivered object transfers to the purchaser once complete payment is made or all bills of exchange are redeemed.
 The purchaser should insure the objects against fire and water damages up until the point of transfer.

 V. Delivery time and replacement of damages for non-acceptance